 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-In general, leukemia can be caused by a genetic mutation (change) that is inherited (passed from generation to generation within a family) or environmental factors, such as smoking, or chemical or radiation exposure.
+In general, leukemia can sometimes be caused by a genetic mutation or change that is passed from generation to generation within a family or by environmental factors, such as smoking, or chemical or radiation exposure.
 However, most often the cause of leukemia is not known.

 The following factors may raise a person’s risk of developing PLL or HCL: